-Projects on nature conservation have a long tradition and are an important constituent of the work of the BEF Group.
-Amongst others, BEF implemented projects on the conservation of boreal forest, on protection of endangered species or on projecting the Baltic Sea .
-A focus of our work are aspects of nature conservation and society, as well as communication of nature conservation issues.
+Projects on nature conservation have a long tradition and are an important constituent of the work of the BEF Group since it was established.
+We have implemented very wide range of projects that are related with nature conservation and biodiversity, amongst others projects on boreal forests, protection of endangered species and protecting the Baltic Sea.
+A focus of our work is on aspects of nature conservation and society, as well as communication of nature conservation issues.

 Water and water management are traditional topics of the BEF Group, especially with regard to the water framework directive and river basin management aspects.